fdepierre/YouTube2Post/README.md

 ### Core Functionality
 - Download audio from YouTube videos using `yt-dlp`
-- Transcribe audio to text using OpenAI's `whisper`
+- Transcribe audio to text using OpenAI's `whisper` (or process a local .mp3 file directly)
 - Engage in interactive chat sessions about video content using `ollama` AI models

 ### Advanced Features